aukilabs/posemesh/core/domain-http/README.md

 ### Features
 - Added comprehensive tests for the JavaScript SDK.
-- Introduced support for using Zitadel tokens to access domain servers.
+- Introduced support for using OIDC access tokens to access domain servers.
 - Added a method to list available domains.
 - Improved and polished JavaScript/TypeScript documentation.
 - Added a method to delete domain data by ID.